 Our football scholarships offer a unique opportunity for talented footballers to further develop their football education alongside A Levels or BTEC Level 3 qualifications.
-Students are trained by UFEA A/B-licensed coaches four times a week, gain their refereeing qualifications and the opportunity to complete an Introduction to Coaching Football qualification.
-They also get the chance to develop their skills on our elective international trips.
+Students are trained by UEFA A/B licensed coaches four times a week, gain their FA Level One Coaching qualification and get the chance to develop their skills on our elective international trips.